monidp9/DL-InferenceEngine/README.md

 1. Lazy unfolding
 2. Blocking technique

 The first one is required for speeding up the computation.
-The latter is necessary to preserve the decidability of the reasoning, otherwise lost because of the non empty TBox T. The input is:
+The latter is necessary to preserve the decidability of the reasoning, otherwise lost because of the not empty TBox T. The input is:

 | Concept | TBox |
 | :---: | :---: |
 | C | T |

-They are managed with a specific serialization, in particular T loaded from a file, C readed and loaded from a GUI through Manchester syntax.
-The tableau resulting fomr the query is graphically represented in RDF format (Turtle notation) and visualized with a specific graph visualization program (graphviz).
+They are managed with a specific serialization, in particular T loaded from a file, C read and loaded from a GUI through Manchester syntax.
+The tableau resulting from the query is graphically represented in RDF format (Turtle notation) and visualized with a specific graph visualization program (graphviz).
 The passed time is returned too.